 A divorce will affect your eligibility to file Form N-400, Application for Naturalization, if you are filing on the basis of marriage to a U.S. citizen for three years.
 Even if you were married for over three years, you must continue to be married at the time of naturalization.
 In fact, you have to remain married up until you actually get your U.S. citizenship, and you have to be living with your spouse three years before filing your N-400 application to qualify on this early basis.

 For example, Anika is a U.S. citizen who married Pritesh, an Indian national.
 After two and a half years, they divorced.
 Pritesh has now been in the U.S. as a permanent resident for more than five years.
-He wasn’t eligible to file the citizenship application based on his marriage, but he can now file the application based on his five years as a permanent resident.
+He wasn’t eligible to file the citizenship application based on his marriage, but he can now file the naturalization application (Form N-400) based on his five years as a permanent resident.

 Case Review During Naturalization

 There is something that every applicant for naturalization should realize.
 If you file Form N-400 to become a U.S. citizen, USCIS will review your entire immigration file again.
 This includes your marriage.